TrevorSmale/techblog/content/post/ProxMox.md

 +++
 author = "Hugo Authors"
-title = "ProxMox is great 🏆"
-date = "2024-08-26"
+title = "ProxMox for the win 🏆" date = "2024-08-26"
 description = "ProxMox has become an invaluable tool for my learning and automation and self hosting" tags = [